vitpia/markdown-cv/index.md

 ## Invited Talks
+`2022`
+__The neural basis of language production as we speak__.
+Science of Aphasia, Bordeaux, France.
+September, 2022.
+__Speaking: evidence from electrophysiology and brain lesions__.
+Special interest lecture at Donders MEG/EEG Toolkit, Radboud University, Nijmegen, the Netherlands.
+April, 2022.

 `2021`
 __Drawing inferences about word production in context__.
 Neurobiology of Language: Key Issues and Ways Forward, MPI, Nijmegen, the Netherlands.
 April, 2021.